 This form of HDR with dynamic metadata is called HDR10+ and is being developed by a consortium of companies that includes Samsung, Panasonic and 20th Century Fox.
 There is another form of HDR with dynamic metadata called Dolby Vision but this can already be delivered over HDMI 2.0, and it appears that HDR10+ also doesn't require a full HDMI 2.1 connection for delivery.

 There’s also an Enhanced Audio Return Channel (eARC) which now supports object-based and immersive audio formats like Dolby Atmos and DTS:X. This new feature won’t just mean that consumers will be able to enjoy immersive audio formats more easily but there’s also advanced control which means that if you connect any HDMI-enabled device to an HDMI 2.1-enabled TV and audio device, the TV will automatically detect and identify the device.
 Although as with dynamic metadata, eARC can also be delivered using HDMI 2.0.

 MORE: What is Immersive Audio?

 What about the future?If your display can’t be upgraded to HDMI 2.1 is it a big problem?
-In reality probably not in the near future because higher frame rates aren’t expected until at least 2019, dynamic metadata in the form of HDR10+ has yet to gain much traction and 8K is still years away.
-It would seem that eARC can be supported without resorting to HDMI 2.1, which leaves Game Mode VRR as probably the main feature to be useful in 2018 but even then, probably only if you use a highly specified gaming PC.
-However the good news is that whatever developments come along over the next few years, HDMI 2.1 will have them all covered.
+In reality probably not because it would seem that dynamic metadata, eARC and VRR can be supported without resorting to HDMI 2.1, higher frame rates aren’t expected until at least 2020 and 8K outside of Japan is still years away.
+Ultimately the good news is that whatever developments come along over the next few years, HDMI 2.1 will have them all covered.